szstonelee/redisoo/use.md

  Just like **key/value** pair

- ### start, then modify parameter online
+ ### 2. modify parameter online

  e.g.
 ```
 ./redis-server --bind 0.0.0.0
 ```
+NOTE: bind is a parameter, but it can not be modified online.

-then start a client like redis-cli, then connect to Redis, assume your Redis runing at IP address: 192.168.64.5
+then start a client like redis-cli to connect to Redis, assume your Redis runing at IP address: 192.168.64.5
 ```
 ./redis-cli -h 192.168.64.5
 ```

-Let us try "maxclients", which limit how many client can use Redis.
+Let us try the config parameter of "maxclients", which limit how many clients can use Redis.

-at redis-cli, we issue such command
+at the first redis-cli, we issue such command
 ```
 config set maxclients 1
 ```